 3. Strengthening skills, technology and frameworks for sustainable mining

-The projects will contribute to the development of skills, infrastructure, research, innovation, technology and business models that make the mining and minerals industry more sustainable.
-This may include areas such as efficient extraction, recycling, work environment and resource use and frameworks for sustainable and safe mining as well as efficient and responsible resource use.
+The projects will contribute to the development of skills, infrastructure, innovation, technology and business models that make the mining and minerals industry more sustainable.
+This may include areas such as extraction, recycling, work environment and resource use and frameworks for sustainable and safe mining, as well as responsible resource use.

 4. Develop innovations that are implemented in business and society